Skip navigation

 Heidi Lee Douglas, CEO

-Heidi has more than twenty years of experience working in the intersection between politics, narrative, and social change.
-She specialises in empowering the voices of others to move the dial and using story medicine to help fix social issues.
-Heidi has a deep passion for community organising and advocacy and strives to enable others to fulfill their dreams.
+Heidi resides with her family on the edge of Kamay (Botany Bay).
+She has more than twenty years of experience working at the intersection between politics, narrative, and social change.
+She specialises in empowering the voices of others to move the dial, using story medicine to help fix social issues, and has a deep passion for community organising and advocacy.

 Carolin Wenzel